comit-network/RFCs/RFC-008-ERC20.md

 The `quantity` parameter describes the quantity of token wei the asset represents.
 The `quantity` parameter is mandatory.
-Its value MUST be a `u256` (note that in the JSON encoding a `u256` is encoded as decimal string like `"1000000000000000000"`).
+Its value MUST be a `u256` encoded as a decimal string, e.g. `"1000000000000000000"`.

 ### `token_contract`

 The `token_contract` parameter specifies which token contract and therefore which token the asset header is referring to.
 The `token_contract` parameter is mandatory.
-In the JSON encoding, the address MUST be encoded as this 20-byte hex string prefixed by `0x` (as is standard in the Ethereum ecosystem).
+The address MUST be encoded as this 20-byte hex string prefixed by `0x` (as is standard in the Ethereum ecosystem).
 Furthermore, implementations MUST also accept [EIP50](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) mixed case addresses and MAY verify the checksum.

 The address MUST be a *contract address* which complies with [EIP20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).